UnloadingGnat/flashBackIRC/README.md

 <!-- Make sure you are in `wiggly-weasels/Backend/flashback`.
 Then run the server by running: `python3 manage.py runserver`.  -->

 ### Site Setup
 While the Django server is running.
 Start a new terminal instance.
-We will start by assuming that you are in the `summer-code-jam-2020/wiggly-weasels` folder.
+We will start by assuming that you are in the `flashBackIRC` folder.
 We can run the following commands to get into the React project folder so we can install our project packages!
 ```
 cd Frontend/flashback
 npm install && npm start